So you have GP Power Tools installed on your system, how do you make sure that you are getting the most out of your subscription?

 Firstly, make sure that GP Power Tools (GPPT) is installed on all workstations and servers.
 Everywhere the Microsoft Dynamics GP application is installed should have GP Power Tools installed.

 Secondly, make sure you are running the latest build of GP Power Tools.
 Each build is released for the last five versions of Microsoft Dynamics GP and adds lots of new features, enhancements and fixes.
 Stay current to ensure you get what your subscription entitles you to.
+See this article for rolling out or updating GP Power Tools.

 Thirdly, make sure that you leverage all the features.
 Many sites initially purchase GP Power Tools for a particular feature, but don’t limit your use of the product to just one feature.